Tips for a successful Microsoft Teams app submission

 Welcome messages in the personal scope

 Make your message concise and informative.
-Most likely, user experience with and knowledge of your app will vary.
+The user experience and the knowledge of your app will vary.
 A user may have used your app on another platform or know nothing about your app.
 You want to tailor your message to all audiences and in a couple sentences explain what your bot does and the ways to interact with it.
-You should also explain the value of the app and how the users will benefit from using it.
+You must also explain the value of the app and how the users will benefit from using it.

 Make your message actionable.
 Think about the first thing you want users to do after installing your app.
-Is there a cool command they should try?
-Is there another onboarding experience they should know about?
-Do they need to sign in?
+Is there a cool command they must try?
+Is there another onboarding experience they must know about?
+Do they need to sign-in?
 You can add actions on an adaptive card or provide specific examples such as “Try asking….”, “This is what I can do…”.